Nearest Neighbour Score Estimators for Diffusion Generative Models: Extension to Generalized Diffusion Processes

 In our work, we select $\sigma(t) = t$, $s(t) = 1$, however other choices are possible.
 For example, one popular choice is the variance preserving diffusion process \cite{ho2020denoising, song2020score}, corresponding to

 The derivations of $s(t)$ and $\sigma(t)$ is covered in depth in \cite{karras2022elucidating}.
 We now derive a general KNN score estimator for a generic diffusion processes defined by $s(t)$ and $\sigma(t)$.
-First, we define a forward likelihood
+First, we define the forward likelihood for the generalized diffusion process.

 Since the score function which is used for evaluation of \cref{eq:general_pfode} is a function of $\bz / s(t)$, we express \cref{eq:general_forward} in that manner { \allowdisplaybreaks

 } We define

 The score of \cref{eq:scaled_likelihood} is